bohdanbobrowski/bezlik2022-wordpres-theme/README.md

 # Wordpress theme for bezlik.org
-This repositiory contains sorces of Wordpress theme which is dedicated for [Foundation Bezlik website](https://bezlik.org).
+This repositiory contains sources of Wordpress theme which was created for [Foundation Bezlik website](https://bezlik.org).

-Template is based on [Elsie](https://elfwp.com/themes/elsie/) template.
+Template is based on [Elsie](https://elfwp.com/themes/elsie/) template (GPL).